 Your website should include text alternatives for non-text elements such as images and videos.
 Text alternatives make it possible for information to be easily processed in a variety of ways.
 For example, someone who cannot see an image can experience it through alternative text read aloud through synthesized speech.
 Or a person that cannot hear can read the captioning of a video or audio file to understand what the message is.
 These text descriptions can also help people understand the meaning of an information chart, animation, etc. and why you’ve included it on the page.

-Having text alternatives for non-text elements also allows for search capabilities for these components.
+Having text alternatives for non-text elements on your website also allows for search capabilities for these components.

 The design of your website should be adaptable for all assistive technologies.
 It is important that formatting is not embedded in a way that cannot be accessed by these aids.
 When looking at the layout of a website, there are certain elements that give you cues to the function of the element.
 For example, headers that use the same colour and font show you the various sections.

 This information needs to be set up in a way that can be determined by software and presented in various formats.
 For example, an auditory cue like a chime or different voice could indicate a new section.

 When deciding on the aesthetics of your website design, it’s important that you pay attention to how elements like font types, colour, and text sizes impact your content.
 Is the font easy to read and understand?
 Is the text in an image large enough to distinguish?
 If you have a background image, is there enough contrast between it and the foreground to allow the user to easily understand the message you are trying to convey?
 Likewise, if you have an audio file, is the background sound overpowering the main content?